ChannelEngine: categorization

 Rules for categorization

-If your category is not specific enough and you want to split it up, you can do so by creating a rule.
-Rules can help you split 'bags' into 'shoulder bags' and 'backpacks', for instance.
-To see all existing rules, go to the Rules tab.
-If your category already has an active rule, a Rule label is visible beside it.
+If your category is not specific enough and you need to split it, you can do so by creating a rule.
+Rules allow for the subdivision of categories, such as transforming 'bags' into 'shoulder bags' and 'backpacks.'
+To view all existing rules, go to the Rules tab.
+If your category already has an active rule, a Rule label is visible by it.

-To apply a rule, find to the category you want to split and hover the mouse pointer over it until the option Add rule appears.
+To apply a rule to a specific category, find the category you want to split on the One-to-one tab and hover the mouse cursor over it until the option Add rule appears.
 Click it to see the rule with the category pre-listed.
 Make sure to apply your rule based on one or more attributes, so all complying products are included.

-It is also possible to create a rule by clicking Add rule above the category tree, but unlike the approach mentioned above this does not include the desired category in the rule.
+It is also possible to create a rule by clicking Add rule above the category tree.
+However, unlike the previous approach, this does not include the desired category in the rule.
 Note that if two or more of your rules overlap, the one closest to the top of the list takes precedence.

 Export categories